Ribes colandina

-Ribes colandina is a species of currant found only in Perú.
+Ribes colandina is a species of currant found only in Peru.
 Ribes colandina differs from Ribes andicola in uniformly dark red flowers (petals red, not orange-yellow as in R. andicola), black instead of yellow fruits and wider, more deeply lobed leaves.

 Description

 Ribes colandina is a dioecious shrub approximately 1.54 m tall; densely to moderately tomentose from simple, curly trichomes 12 mm long and with scattered subsessile glands, especially on young shoots and the abaxial leaf surface.
 Its petiole is 1535 mm long, 1 mm wide; its stipules well differentiated, united with the petiole for 610 mm.
 Inflorescences are terminal on short lateral shoots (brachyblasts); racemes pendent with a 510 mm-long peduncle.
 The flowers are narrowly cyathiform, with the calyx and corolla a very dark red, 4 mm x 35 mm in size, covered with simple hairs 0.2 mm long.
 Its petals are inserted approximately 1 mm from the base of the hypanthium, while the filaments are inserted approximately in half of that distance.
 The fruit is spherical, pendulous and black, 812 mm in diameter, with scattered shortly stalked glands.